What are hyperlinks?

 - Internal link

-- A link between two webpages, where both webpages belong to your website, is called an internal link.
+- A link between two webpages, where both webpages belong to the same website, is called an internal link.
 Without internal links, there's no such thing as a website (unless, of course, it's a one-page website).

 - External link

 - A link from your webpage to someone else's webpage.
 Without external links, there is no Web, since the Web is a network of webpages.
 Use external links to provide information besides the content available through your webpage.